xerions/mix_dia_compiler/README.md

 # MixDiaCompiler [![Build Status](https://travis-ci.org/xerions/mix_dia_compiler.svg?branch=master)](https://travis-ci.org/xerions/mix_dia_compiler)

 A Diameter source files compiler for mix.
-It was inspired by `rebar_dia_compiler` and it should work the same way expect `dia_first_files option`.
+It was inspired by `rebar_dia_compiler` and it should work the same way expect `dia_first_files` option.

 There are some unresolved questions: